ARCTraining/SD_tips_tools/book/testing/tdd.md

 ## Test-driven development solution

 - Write a short function for each test.
-- Write a `range_overlap` function that should pass those tests.
+- Write a `a_div_b` function that should pass those tests.
-- If `range_overlap` produces any wrong answers, fix it and re-run the test functions.
+- If `a_div_b` produces any wrong answers, fix it and re-run the test functions.

 Writing the tests before writing the function they exercise is called **test-driven development (TDD)**.
 Its advocates believe it produces better code faster because: